 Home learning is a very important part of your child’s academic development.
 It supports and consolidates the work your child is doing in school and it also gives you a chance to become involved in the learning process.

-Your child will be provided with a picture book, reading diary and a plastic wallet.
+Your child will be provided with a book, reading diary and a plastic wallet.
 Reading books will be changed during the week once the children have practiced reading the book at home and parents have signed the diary, providing some feedback.
 Repetition is key, therefore we encourage parents to read with their children daily using both school books and books from home.
 Please discuss the pictures with your child and provide questions about the story and the characters.
 Also, encourage your child to hold the book correctly and turn the pages independently.
 All of these skills will help your child to grow into a skilled reader.
 Include a story within your child's bedtime routine as this will also develop an enjoyment and love of reading.
 Reading exposes children to new language and opens up many conversations and questions about the world in which they live.

 Additional Home Learning

 Additional home learning will be set each Thursday to be completed by the following Thursday.
 This will be a mixture of activities to develop your child's;

 All children are provided with a red book with a set of challenges at the front.
 We ask that children and parents work their way through the challenges together, sharing these experiences and building up their knowledge about the local area in which they live.
 The activities are fun and achievable for all.
 Additionally, they will expose children to a breadth of new and exciting experiences as well as lots of new vocabulary.